tModLoader/tModLoader/CODE_OF_CONDUCT.md

 ## 9. Community organizers

 You may find community organizers either in Malibu blue (Administrators) or Mandy red (Moderators) color in the official community chatrooms.
+Please **only** contact an organizer when in distress.

 Administrators: